Ladvien/ladvien.github.io/_drafts/2019-01-10-natural-language-processing-deep-learning.md

         continue
 ```

 Here's where stuff gets good.
-The code above will take all the words from our `tokenizer`, look up the word-embedding (vector) for each word, then add this to the embedding matrix.
-The embedding_matrix will be converted into a `keras.layer.Embeddings` object.
+The code above will take all the words from our `tokenizer`, look up the word-embedding (vector) for each word, then add this to the `embedding matrix`.
+The `embedding_matrix` will be converted into a `keras.layer.Embeddings` object.

 * [Embeddings](https://keras.io/layers/embeddings/)

 I think of an `Embedding` layer as a transformation tool sitting at the top of our neural-network.
-It takes the integer representing a word and looks up the word-embedding for the word.
-It then passes the word-vector into the neural-network.
+It takes the integer representing a word and outputs its word-embedding vector.
+It then passes the vector into the neural-network.
 Simples!

 Probably best to visually walk through what's going on.
 But first, let's talk about the code before the `for-loop`.

 ```python
 num_words = min(MAX_NUM_WORDS, len(word_index)) + 1
 ```
 This gets the maximum number of words to be addeded in our embedding layer.
-If it is less than our "average English speaker's vocabulary"--20,000--we'll use all the number of words found in our tokenizer.
+If it is less than our "average English speaker's vocabulary"--20,000--we'll use all of the words found in our tokenizer.
 Otherwise, the `for-loop` will stop after `num_words` is met.
-And rememebr, the `tokenizer` has kept the words in order of their frequency--so, the words which are lost aren't too critical.
+And remember, the `tokenizer` has kept the words in order of their frequency--so, the words which are lost aren't too critical.

 ```python
 embedding_matrix = np.zeros((num_words, EMBEDDING_DIM))
 ```
-This simply initializes our embedding_matrix, which is a `numpy` object with all values set to zero.
+This initializes our embedding_matrix, which is a `numpy` object with all values set to zero.
 Note, if the `EMBEDDING_DIM` size does not match the size of the word-embeddings loaded, the code will execute, but you will get a bad embedding matrix.
-Worse, you might not notice until your network isn't training.
+Further, you might not notice until your network isn't training.
 I mean, not that this happened to *me*--I'm just guessing it could happen to _someone_.

 ```python
 for word, i in word_index.items():